International Cybersecurity Policy

 Transatlantic Cybersecurity Policy

 In January 2017, the SNV founded the "Transatlantic Cyber Forum" (TCF).
 The TCF is an intersectoral, transatlantic cybersecurity expert network with 150 members from civil society, academia and the private sector.
 The TCF constitutes working groups on current issues of transatlantic cybersecurity policy, which aim to develop concrete policy recommendations within a time frame of nine months.
-The current working group deals with IT security of machine learning in critical infrastructures and the security sector.
-Previous working groups worked on minimum standards for government hacking, the protection of data-driven elections and government-led management of vulnerabilities.
+The current working groups deal with the deployment of governmental Computer Security Response Teams and active cyber defense. .
+Previous working groups worked on IT security of machine learning in critical infrastructures and the security sector, minimum standards for government hacking, the protection of data-driven elections and government-led management of vulnerabilities.

 We generally reject invitations to "manels" (all-male panels).
 Travel and accommodation costs for events to which our team is invited are generally not covered by the SNV; we recommend CO2 compensation for flights and do not take domestic flights.
 While we generally refrain from speaking fees for presentations within the fields of politics, academia and civil society, we require a remuneration or donation to the SNV for invitations from the private sector.